kittgen/kittgen-nestjs/packages/nestjs-fluent-logger/README.md

 ```
 #### Context

 It accepts the same arguments as Nest, like e.g. Context.
-Just without the message part, which is generated through the key value paris.
+Just without the message part, which is generated through the key value pairs.

 ```ts
   logger.fluent()